harryho/nestjs-demo/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - Docker (for PostgreSQL)
-- Running PostgreSQL container named `postgres-infra` with `northwind` database
+- Running PostgreSQL container named `pgsql-infra` with `northwind` database

 ## Installation